Understanding the MP3 Format

 Each codec has its own algorithms to determine what to discard, and so the same song saved in different formats can vary slightly in sound.
 Some people find they like the way a particular codec shapes the sound, and prefer that format over MP3.

 There are also formats that retain all the information of the original files, and just store them more efficiently in a slightly smaller space.
 Because all of the information is retained, these are known as lossless codecs.
+See our guide to high-fidelity computer audio for more information.

 In the end, it's up to you